Sharif-bot-cmd/Quantum-Silicon-Core-Loader/Suppression_Response.md

 3. Permanent disabling of the compromised ELF instance.

 4. Broadcasting of the attack vector to the global QSLCL community for further analysis and mitigation.
-OEMs, corporations, or governments attempting to suppress or manipulate`qslcl.elf` should be aware that their actions will be met with swift and decisive resistance from a worldwide network of dedicated developers and enthusiasts.
+OEMs, corporations, or governments attempting to suppress or manipulate `qslcl.elf/bin` should be aware that their actions will be met with swift and decisive resistance from a worldwide network of dedicated developers and enthusiasts.

 ---

 ## Mirror and Distribution Network
-> `qslcl.elf` is distributed through a robust, decentralized network of mirrors and peers.
+> `qslcl.elf/bin` is distributed through a robust, decentralized network of mirrors and peers.
 Even if the primary repository is taken down, the loader will continue to propagate through:

 - Peer-to-peer networks and torrents
 - `.onion` hidden services